Configurable Fairness: Direct Optimization of Parity Metrics via Vision-Language Models: Method

 \subsection{Preliminaries}

-CLIP~\cite{radford2021learning} is contrastively trained with image-text pairs by building encoders which transform images and text descriptions to the same embedding space for comparison.
-The cosine similarity $s$ is used to measure the correspondence between the image embedding $\vec{m}$ and the text embedding $\vec{d}$, by dividing their inner product by the product of $\ell2$ norms:
+Vision language models like CLIP~\cite{radford2021learning} are contrastively trained with image-text pairs.
+Model encoders learn to transform the image and the text description to the same embedding space for comparison.
+Specifically, cosine similarity $c$ is used to measure the correspondence between an image embedding $\vec{m}$ and a text embedding $\vec{d}$, by dividing their inner product by the product of $\ell2$ norms:

-A pre-trained CLIP model has its limitations with respect to bias and robustness.
-First, the zero-shot prediction is affected by image properties including texture, lighting, color, etc, causing performance degregdation on underrepresented patterns.
-Therefore, the model presents disparity across subgroup divisions of samples which includes unequal variations and representations~\cite{zhou2022learning, gustafson2023pinpointing}.
-Second, because of textual ambiguity, the model lacks robustness with descriptions not specific or comprehensive enough to ground truth~\cite{ge2023improving}.
-We illustrate these observations in Section~\ref{sec:pip}.